paulrougieux/biotrade/README.md

 # Usage

 The biotrade package is able to download data from FAOSTAT and UN Comtrade and to store it inside a database.
-By default it will use an SQLite database stored locally on a laptop for example.
+By default it will use an SQLite database stored locally in the folder defined by the environment variable `BIOTRADE_DATA`.
 Alternatively, a PostGRESQL database can be used if a connection string is defined in the environment variable `BIOTRADE_DATABASE_URL`, for example by adding the following to your .bash_aliases or .bash_rc:

     export BIOTRADE_DATABASE_URL="postgresql://user@localhost/biotrade"